How to enforce a court order for payment

 • Seizure of assets: In extreme cases, where the debtor is avoiding payment, it may be possible to legally seize their assets and sell them to satisfy the court order.

-See also How to pronounce confirm
+See also How to say hi in dutch language

 It is always advisable to consult with a legal professional to fully understand your options and choose the best course of action for your specific situation.
 They can guide you through the legal process and ensure that your rights are protected.